robin277t/CV/README.md

 Over 6 years, from self-funded with a £50k start-up loan, grew to £1 million+ annual revenue, raised £1.1million in venture capital at £5 million valuation, and built the team to 15 full-time employees.
 Launched and ran E-commerce brand with a return on advertising spend of >4:1 (very strong in this space)

+Attended highly-selective accelerator program Founders Factory in 2020.

-Built a 3D product configurator/visualiser for our website using React/Redux, Playcanvas, and CAD/CGI software allowing live customisation by users**
+Built a 3D product configurator/visualiser for our website using React/Redux, Playcanvas, and CAD/CGI software allowing live customisation by users.
+Included significant UX and UI design R&D.

 Worked closely with manufacturers to increase efficiency using bespoked CAD & management software, reducing our costs by >15%, which they have since adopted across all clients.

 Proud to have been a design-led company with very strong, research-based internal processes.
 Sadly, we didn’t survive the cost of living crisis - please note that digital assets were sold off and don’t fully represent the original 2016-2022 mission.